 Apply these tips and you’ll become a well-respected and trusted authority in your niche who knows how to write reviews to boost click-throughs and commissions.

 Let’s start with the most important…

 According to KPMG’s Global Online Consumer Report, consumers make their final purchase decision based on pricing, delivery options, return policy and trust.
 We’ve covered the first 3, they’re easy… but what about trust?

 Don’t give an overly positive review just to get more clicks.
-It’ll destroy your reputation in the long run.
+It’ll only destroy your reputation.
 If you want consumers to trust your reviews so you make a lot of money with affiliate marketing then transparency is key.